The Gateway To Belief and Unity

-However this is a mighty battle to constantly fight against one’s Yeztzer Hara; it takes constant vigilance and is tiring as one needs always to be alert and fight off the negative thoughts the Yetzer Hara puts into our mind.
+However this is a mighty battle to constantly fight against one’s Yetzer Hara; it takes constant vigilance and is tiring, as one needs always to be alert and fight off the negative thoughts the Yetzer Hara puts into our mind.

 Though all of the above contains great insights, it doesn’t begin to scratch the surface of the depths of the Tanya – you can study it from its original, additionally, I have written “The English Tanya” which is a paraphrased translation.

 Ultimately for us to be healthy, wholesome and good, we need to merge two contradictory emotions, blending, like fire and water, hot and cold, creating a warm, but not irrational heart.